hbctraining/scRNA-seq/lessons/05_SC_clustering_cells.md

 Based on this plot, we could choose where the elbow occurs (touches the ground) to be between PC12-PC16.
 While this gives us a good rough idea of the number of PCs to include, a **more quantitative approach** may be a bit more reliable.
 We will identify a PC threshold by calculating where the principal components start to elbow by **taking the larger value of**:

 1. The point where the principal components only contribute 5% of standard deviation and the principal components cumulatively contribute 90% of the standard deviation.
-2. The point where the percent change in variation between the consequtive PCs is less than 0.1%.
+2. The point where the percent change in variation between the consecutive PCs is less than 0.1%.

 We will start by calculating the first metric: